Federal Student Aid

 Federal Student Aid (FSA), also known as Federal Financial Aid, offers grant and loan programs administered by the U.S. Department of Education.
 CSU participates in the following grants and loans available through Federal Student Aid.

-Direct Stafford Loans, from the William D. Ford Federal Direct Loan (Direct Loan) Program, are low-interest loans for eligible students to help cover the cost of higher education at a four-year college or university, community college, or trade, career, or technical school.
-Eligible students borrow directly from the U.S. Department of Education (the Department) at participating schools.
+Direct Loans, from the William D. Ford Federal Direct Loan (Direct Loan) Program, are low-interest loans for eligible students to help cover the cost of higher education at a four-year college or university, community college, or trade, career, or technical school.
+Eligible students borrow directly from the U.S. Department of Education at participating schools.

 Direct Stafford Loans include the following types of loans: